forevertoofr/FileEx/README.md

 # FileEx
 This is a File Explorer.
-This is coded wit batch.
+This is coded with batch.